pkiruba/PixStar-Photo-Workflow/README.md

 If you use "Random" sorting, photos will repeat randomly.
 To ensure every photo is displayed once before the cycle repeats:
 1. On the Pix-Star frame, navigate to the Slideshow Options menu.
 2. Change the Sorting Mode from "Random" to "Newest first" or "Oldest first".

+## 5.💡 Future Maintenance Options

+Beyond Pillow, here are other best options for photo maintenance and conversion:

+1. ImageMagick (CLI Tool): A powerful, cross-platform command-line tool.
+You can use it in your script or directly in a bash/command line workflow for bulk processing, resizing, and metadata stripping.
+2. ExifTool (CLI Tool): The industry standard for reading, writing, and editing metadata (EXIF, IPTC, XMP).
+If you ever need to selectively keep specific metadata (like date taken), this is the tool to use.
+3. HEIC/RAW Pre-Conversion: If you frequently use HEIC or RAW files, consider a dedicated utility (like a simple shell script using sips on macOS) to batch convert them to JPEGs before running your Pillow script.
+This can simplify the workflow, as Pillow is mainly for processing existing raster images (like JPEGs).